Man wearing protective gear and holding tongs.

 With a Bachelor of Science in Materials Science and Engineering (BSMSE), you will have an understanding of the application, methods, and principles involved in studying engineering materials.
 Materials scientists and engineers are concerned with how materials behave at all scales—from electrons to skyscrapers.
 They are interested in improving the performance of existing materials and in designing and fabricating new, higher performance materials that don’t exist in nature.
 An important part of designing new materials is to understand the structure of materials from the atomic level upwards.

-The program leading to the Bachelor of Science degree in Materials Science and Engineering (BSMSE) is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.
+The program leading to the Bachelor of Science degree in Materials Science and Engineering (BSMSE) is accredited by the Engineering Accreditation Commission of ABET, under the commission’s General Criteria and Program Criteria for Materials Engineering.

 Careers